mkoundo/mkoundo.github.io/_pages/projects_a.md

 ---
 permalink: /project_a/
-title: "Project A"
+title: "Project A: An Interesting Project"
 header:
   image: "/images/fort point.png"
 ---
-# Project A: Some project

 Project A details...